frasten/mystique-extra-nav-icons/readme.txt

 == Frequently Asked Questions ==

-= A question that someone might have =
+= question =

-An answer to that question.
+Answer.

 == Screenshots ==

+1. This plugin in action in the Mystique interface.
-1. Admin user interface
+2. Admin user interface
-2. You can rearrange your icon order via drag 'n drop.
+3. You can rearrange your icon order via drag 'n drop.

 == Changelog ==

 = 0.1 =
 * Initial release.

+== Upgrade Notice ==

+= 0.1 =
+* Initial stable version.